StefanMPopp/StefanMPopp.github.io/_projects/2_project.md

 ---
 layout: page
-title: curren - more ant search studies
+title: current - more ant search studies
 description: following up from my PhD, I am currently conducting 2 more studies; an empirical one on ant search on rugose surfaces and a modeling study on the efficiency of the meanders we described in my first PhD chapter.
 img: assets/img/3.jpg
 importance: 2
 category: research
-giscus_comments: true
+giscus_comments: false
 ---

 <h4>efficiency of meandering</h4>